 Sonal says that she understands a mother's love.

 "I get that her son holds a bigger space in her heart than I do.
 It is natural.
 Even my mother loves me like that.
 But when my mother visits us, she never says, 'Let my daughter rest' while demanding that her son-in-law help in the kitchen."

 Those were the days, my friend.

 Shrimi and her now-husband lived together for a year before they got married and she says he was the dream partner then.

-"He would chop vegetables before I came back from office, and greet me with a refresher drink.
-The maid would have already cooked the rotis.
+"He would chop vegetables before I came back from office, and greet me with a refreshing drink.
+Our domestic help would have already made the rotis.
 I just had to cook the veggies.
 Those were the days."

 But, she says, as soon as they got married, it was as if a switch flipped in his head.

 "His contribution at home tapered off and, pretty soon, he stopped doing anything without my nudge.
 The physical and mental load took a big toll on me.
 Getting any chore done by him became an uphill battle."

 A few years ago, they had a son.
 Shrimi's parents-in-law came to stay with them to help out.